ipalab-config

 * `<deployment name>`: All IPA nodes in the IPA deployment with `name: <deployment name>`

 It is possible to provide a set of Ansible playbooks along with the configurations files by using the `-p/--playbook` command line option.
-This will a any file to the output `playbooks` directory.
+This will add any file to the output `playbooks` directory.

-If pass a directory as argument to `-p` the directory will be searched recursively for `*.yml` and `*.yaml` files and add them to the `playbooks` directory.
+If passing a directory as an argument to `-p`, the directory will be searched recursively for `*.yml` and `*.yaml` files and add them to the `playbooks` directory.

 Note that the `playbooks` directory is flat, so if your files share the same file name, the last file will overwrite the other files with the same name.